5 Tips for More Net Income in Germany

 Tip #4 for More Net Income in Germany: Leave the Church

-The fourth tip for more net income in Germany without changing Your Gross Salary is to leave the church (in German: Aus der Kirche austreten).
-This tip might cost a little money upfront for filling out the paperwork but will save you a lot more money going forward as you do not have to pay Church Tax anymore.
+The fourth tip for more net income in Germany without changing Your Gross Salary is to leave the church.
+This tip might cost a little money upfront for filling out the paperwork.
+Nevertheless, it will save you a lot more money going forward as you do not have to pay Church Tax anymore.